Data Vultures Destroying Democracy?

 A blog by Rhoda Meek, a crofter and businesswoman, on Scotland in 2045.
 Written originally in Gaelic for Seachdain na Gàidhlig in 2022, the blog explores how housing is central to islands communities.

 In this blog, Green Instagrammer Iona Whyte tells us how community power and environmental initiatives can come together for the good of Scotland in 2045.
-Read this blog in Gaelic… Scotland and our public are…
+Scotland and our public are capable of change in many ways in the next two decades, but we are losing control of how our planet and the environment will change…

 If a week is a long time in politics, how can Parliaments and Governments take decisions for our long-term future?
 This seminar in March 2022 explored what Scotland can learn from Wales.